IanMadlenya/quotes/README.md

 traded US options.
 That enumeration is maintained in the auxiliary SciDB array called `opra_instruments`.

-Note that the data seqnum field can instead be used as a coorinate axis to separate data collisions on the other axes.
+Note that the data seqnum field can instead be used as a coordinate axis to separate data collisions on the other axes.
 However, seqnum is unique for every data element.
 Since there aren't many collisions (there should not be any in practice, but there seem to be somehow in typical data), use of the